 If you have let your passport expire, or if you have never had one, you will need it to get into Canada.
 You will also need it to be approved for a work visa.
 If you attempt to drive across the border or fly across the border without it, you will be turned back.

 Passports can take a few weeks to be issued or renewed, so make sure that you get started on the passport part of your travel documents well before you need to actually leave your current place of residence.
-Nothing would be worse than having to push back your move due to your passport not showing up in the mail!
+Nothing is worse than pushing back your move due to your passport not showing up in the mail!

 3. Canadian Housing Options

-Make certain that you have a plan in place for seeking housing, or that you have someone to live with for a time after you move.
-Housing shortages are common in many Canadian cities, so you may not be able to just find somewhere to live right away when you come over the border.
-Expats love Canada, so you have to compete with them as well as with other new workers moving for new jobs while looking for houses.
+Make certain that you have a plan in place for seeking housing.
+Also, make sure you have someone to live with for a time after you move.
+Housing shortages are common in many Canadian cities.
+Therefore, you may not be able to just find somewhere to live right away when you come over the border.
+Expats love Canada, so you have to compete with them as well.
+You’ll also have to compete with other new workers moving for new jobs while looking for houses.

 Also, be prepared for good housing prices in most of Canada, but steep rents in places like Vancouver and Toronto.
 You may need to live just outside of the major cities in order to find an affordable rental.
 Starting your search early can help you find something in your budget in your desired location.